 d. place the ABC Credential Holder on probation;

 e. suspend the ABC Credential Holder’s credential for a specific amount of time or indefinitely;

 f. permanently revoke the ABC Credential Holder’s credential;

-g. refer the matter to the proper authorities for criminal prosecution, if appropriate and/or
+g. refer the matter to the proper authorities, if appropriate; and/or

 h. propose other action that is warranted under the circumstances.

 The Committee will not determine or impose monetary awards to any party.